thingsdb/go-thingsdb/README.md

 TLS configuration will be shared between all nodes.
 Thus, it is not possible to enable TLS config (or a different) for a single node.

-> Node: There is no point in adding another node when using only a single ThingsDB
+> Note: It is useless to add another node when using only a single ThingsDB
-> node, or when using a single thingsdb service, for example in Kubernetes
+> node, or when using a single thingsdb service, for example in Kubernetes.

 *Example:*